ITzTravelInTime/TINURecovery/README.md

 Recovery:

-- [Available only on macOS] detects if the current program is running inside a macOS Installer/Recovery OS and allows for debugabbility inside a normal macOS by creating a subclass and overriding the 'simulatedStatus' value.
+- [Available only on macOS, Requires Sandboxing to be turned off to work] detects if the current program is running inside a macOS Installer/Recovery OS and allows for debugabbility inside a normal macOS by creating a subclass and overriding the 'simulatedStatus' value.

     Basic example usage: